This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “I really don’t…I don’t understand why you selected him.”

 He took a fast breath through his nostrils.
 “Well, that’s a shame.
 Everyone else knows.
 Why don’t you run along and ask them?”
+He lifted his hand and flicked it towards the door.

 She tried again, to goad him into the trap.
 “Father, please explain it to me.
 I would like to know.”